unChaz/sci-fi-5e/srd/mechanics/combat.md

 **_Psychic_** Mental abilities such as a mind flayer’s psionic blast deal psychic damage.

-**_Radiant_** Radiant damage, dealt by a cleric’s _flame strike_ tek skill or an angel’s smiting weapon, sears the flesh like fire and overloads the spirit with power.
+**_Radiant_** Radiant damage, dealt by a priest’s _flame strike_ tek skill or an angel’s smiting weapon, sears the flesh like fire and overloads the spirit with power.

 **_Slashing_** Swords, axes, and monsters’ claws deal slashing damage.